Klosmi/html-basics/JS-basic.md

 ## __[Default parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters)__ :
 `Default function` parameters allow named parameters to be initialized with default values if no value or undefined is passed.
-Basically when we don't use a paramter, we can give it a default value.
+Basically when we don't use a parameter, we can give it a default value.

 - eg.:
   *a roll die method with `Math.random` times, a number of sides*